-Plastic with the numbers 3, 4,6 and 7 will no longer be collected for recycling
+Plastic with the numbers 3, 4,6 and 7 is no longer collected for recycling

 Previously these plastics were sent overseas but over the past two years we haven’t been able to find a market for them.
 We’ve been storing this recycling at our Awapuni Resource Recovery Centre but we can't continue to do this long term for health and safety reasons.

 Council agreed to stop collecting these items following a public consultation last summer.
 The changes came into effect in May 2021.

 These numbers only make up a tiny fraction of your wheelie bin

-These numbers make up around five per cent of the average residential wheelie bin and weigh between 400g-1kg each fortnight, so will not have a significant impact on people’s rubbish services.
+These numbers make up around five per cent of the average residential wheelie bin and weigh between 400g-1kg each fortnight, so don't have a significant impact on people’s rubbish services.

-All other glass and wheelie bin recycling will continue to be collected and recycled here in New Zealand.
+All other glass and wheelie bin recycling is still collected and recycled here in New Zealand.